cconrad/cconrad.github.io/content/blog/2014-01-21-django-app-as-facebook-canvas-app.md

 comments: true
 date: 2014-01-21 19:37:29 +01:00
 date_gmt: 2014-01-21 18:37:29 +0000
 excerpt: "As a newbie to Django, getting an empty page in the Facebook canvas tricked me up quite a bit.
-Here are some reasons for getting a blank canvas, even though your app works when accessed directly.\r\n\r\n"
+Here are some reasons for getting a blank canvas, even though your app works when accessed directly."
 header: false
 published: true
 sidebar: left